-The Dept of Words & Deeds is nimble and flexible, able to scale up and collaborate on projects as needed.
-Our team has the ability and experience to deliver on a wide range of engagement assignments in urban and transportation planning, housing affordability, culture policy, strategic planning, economic development and workforce planning.
+The Dept of Words & Deeds is nimble and flexible, able to show up, scale up and collaborate on projects as needed.
+Our team has the expertise and experience to deliver on a wide range of engagement assignments in urban and transportation planning, housing affordability, culture policy, strategic planning and communications, graphic and website design, social media integration, economic development and workforce planning.

 Jane Farrow is a public consultation specialist working in the areas of city building, transportation planning, culture strategy and economic development policy.
 She worked for 10 years as a CBC radio producer for shows like This Morning and The Sunday Edition and hosted shows like Workology and Wanted Words.
 She is the co-editor of the two editions of The Book of Lists (Knopf Canada, 2017 & 2005) and Any Other Way, a queer history anthology of Toronto (Coach House Books 2017) shortlisted for the Toronto Book Award.
 Jane was the founding Executive Director of Jane’s Walk, a global initiative involving free, locally-led walking tours inspired by urbanist Jane Jacobs’ ideas about connected, livable neighbourhoods.

-Mia Hunt is a multidisciplinary urbanist, researcher and designer.
-She has collaborated with the Dept of Words & Deeds for nearly a decade, designing community engagement and promotional materials, engaging with community stakeholders, and providing research and wordsmithing.
-Her community, professional, and academic projects incorporate ethnography, creative methodologies, and participant action approaches to bring people together and create meaningful dialogue.
-Mia has a BFA in Design from Concordia University, a Master’s in Urban Planning from the University of Toronto and a PhD in Cultural Geography from Royal Holloway, University of London.
+community engagement, research-led design thinking, project management, communications and visual culture.
+She has collaborated with Jane Farrow and the Dept of Words & Deeds for well over a decade and is now directing projects in Ottawa.
+Mia’s community, professional, and academic projects incorporate ethnography, creative methodologies, and participant action approaches to bring people together and create meaningful dialogue.
+She has a BFA in Design from Concordia University, a Master’s in Urban Planning from the University of Toronto and a PhD in Cultural Geography from Royal Holloway, University of London.